 A man and his wife and young daughter move into a Victorian mansion with an elderly lady named Mary.
 With the help of an angel who comes to him at night, the man discovers a mysterious box containing old letters written to a young girl who had died many years before.
 Through them he discovers the true meaning of Christmas.

 9. How the Grinch Stole Christmas, by Dr. Suess (Fiction, 1957)

 At Christmas the Whos in Whoville would “SING, SING, SING.”
 The unhappy Grinch decided he must “stop this whole thing” by stealing all the presents while the village slept.
 How could Christmas be Christmas without any presents?
 The Grinch finds out, and his small heart grows three sizes.
-Continue reading “Ten Christmas-Themed Books and Stories You Might Enjoy”
+Continue reading “Ten Christmas-Themed Books and Stories to Enjoy”

 Recommended for church leaders and interested believers.